MySQL includes some extensions that you probably will not find in

 this to show connection diagrams and to help in building applicatons.

-MySQL will soon store FOREIGN KEY
+MySQL will soon store FOREIGN KEY definitions so that

 a client can ask for and receive an answer how the original connection was